 Myofascial trigger points under the back of the skull causes both tension and migraine headaches.

 Myofascial trigger points in the muscles under the back of the skull radiate pain to the back of the head and around to the forehead.
 These trigger points cause tension headache and migraine headache.

 The pain is actually caused by the knots in the muscles that are called myofascial trigger points.
-We know this because when the knots are made smaller, the pain is less.
-When the knots are made to go away, the pain is gone.
+We know this

 After life-threatening causes for the headache have been investigated by family physicians and neurologists, these patients need an individualized comprehensive holistic treatment program.